-Reference Date: 22-July-2016
+Reference Date: 05-September-2016

 FOOD SECURITY SNAPSHOT

-Kazakhstan is a main exporter of cereals (mainly wheat) and plays an important role in ensuring food security in the subregion.
+Kazakhstan is a major exporter of cereals (mainly wheat) and plays an important role in ensuring food security in the subregion.
 The bulk of cereals are traditionally exported to neighbouring CIS countries (around 40 percent of all exports go to Uzbekistan), but also outside the subregion to Afghanistan, China and the Islamic Republic of Iran.

-Export prices of wheat continued to increase in July
+Export prices of wheat declined in August